joshuajung/116117bot/README.md

 - Node.js (>v14)
 - If you want to receive push notifications for available appointments, a [Pushover](https://pushover.net) account.
-- On or multiple URLs to be monitored (see below).
+- One or multiple URLs to be monitored (see below).

 ## Input URLs